 - Duration: As time passes, the duration of your bond holdings will fall—meaning your portfolio may become less sensitive to rate changes.
 You should review this in light of your changing investment goals and the interest rate environment, and take it into account if you are reinvesting in bonds.

 When it comes to individual stocks and bonds, you may want to make sure you don't have too many of your eggs in one basket.
-In general, Fidelity believes you should avoid having too much concentration in any one investment: You should consider reviewing any individual positions that exceed 5% of your overall portfolio.
-A notable exception—products that provide broad diversification, such as target-date funds or diversified mutual funds and ETFs that hold many underlying investments.
+In general, Fidelity believes you should avoid having too much of your money in any one investment: You should consider reviewing any stocks or bonds of a single issuer that exceed 5% of your overall portfolio.
+Don’t forget to check on your company stock awards as well, as it can add up to a significant amount if you’re granted shares regularly.

-Next, evaluate the performance of your mutual fund holdings relative to their peers.
+Next, evaluate the performance of your mutual fund and ETF holdings relative to their peers.
 Consider the following:

-- Benchmarks: Each mutual fund in your portfolio can be compared to a benchmark to determine whether its performance is in line with its stated strategy and goals.
+- Benchmarks: Each mutual fund or ETF in your portfolio can be compared to a benchmark to determine whether its performance is in line with its stated strategy and goals.
+It's also important to evaluate the level of risk taken to achieve that return.
 Each fund's prospectus lists the index that the fund's sponsor deems most appropriate to use as a benchmark.
 Use these benchmarks to identify and monitor laggards.

 - Fund documents: Annual reports and other fund filings are filled with important information.
 Check whether the fund has brought on a new manager, changed its investment approach, adopted a new benchmark, increased fees, or made other significant changes.

-First, check your assumptions about the returns you would need to generate to reach your goals.
-If your portfolio's performance has fallen short of your assumptions over a long time period or if you find you cannot stomach the volatility of your investment mix, you may need to revise your strategy, perhaps by saving more or revisiting your investment allocation.
+If your portfolio's performance has fallen short of your needs over a long time period or if you find you cannot tolerate the volatility of your investment mix, you may need to revise your strategy, perhaps by saving more or revisiting your investment allocation.